rust-lang/book/second-edition/src/ch03-02-data-types.md

 An *integer* is a number without a fractional component.
 We used one integer type earlier in this chapter, the `u32` type.
-This type declaration indicates that the value it’s associated with should be an unsigned signed integer (signed integer types start with `i` instead of `u`) that takes up 32 bits of space.
+This type declaration indicates that the value it’s associated with should be an unsigned integer (signed integer types start with `i` instead of `u`) that takes up 32 bits of space.
 Table 3-1 shows the built-in integer types in Rust.
-Each variant in the Signed and Unsigned columns (for example, *i8*) can be used to declare the type of an integer value.
+Each variant in the Signed and Unsigned columns (for example, *i16*) can be used to declare the type of an integer value.

 <span class="caption">Table 3-1: Integer Types in Rust</span>